lnesi/react-mpar/README.md

 Please take into consideration that the usage of Redux is just a recommended approach but is not a mandatory solution, any centralized state library like Mobx can be also implemented but will require a new React-MPAR fork to be refactor.

+#### Bundles/libraries
+A bundle or a library is going to be the entry point of our React-MPAR application for a collection of components defined on a specific dictionary.
+On the principles of React-MPAR a Multipage site/app can include has many bundles or libraries are required with multiple or single centralized states or stores.
+Is up to the developer to define what a bundle and what components are going to be present in its correspondent dictionary; but most importantly how they interact between each other via the redux centralized store.

+React-MPAR example provides a demo of webpack pipeline `webpack-example.config.js` which uses 1 single bundle and shows a high-level process on how to build the frontend artifacts.
+These artifacts have to be integrated manually has explained earlier in this document using the CMS or Web platform correspondent method (module, clientlibs, etc).

 ## DevOps and Integrations
 React MPAR is designed to integrate seamlessly with any standard react template or accelerator like [Facebook Create React App](https://facebook.github.io/create-react-app/docs/getting-started).
 This applications template leverage webpack engine for transpiling JSX and bundling (js/css) artifacts that can be then deployed into your website via any applicable  method depending on the use case; like static CDN, external libraries ([Drupal](https://www.drupal.org/docs/8/theming/adding-stylesheets-css-and-javascript-js-to-a-drupal-8-theme)/[Wordpress](https://developer.wordpress.org/themes/basics/including-css-javascript/)), [clientlibs](http://blogs.adobe.com/experiencedelivers/experience-management/clientlibs-explained-example/) (AEM), Commerce Platforms like [Magento](https://devdocs.magento.com/guides/v2.3/javascript-dev-guide/javascript/custom_js.html)  etc.